Ali-Shehab/Ethernaut-CTF-/Telephone/README.md

-This is an easy contract, just by calling the ```changeOwner``` function and passing your account as a parameter.
+This is an easy contract, just by calling the ```changeOwner``` function from a contract not directly from the user and passing your account as a parameter.
 It will pass the if() and then you will be the owner.